-- ftp Reports on the success or failure of FTP login requests. - http Reports on the success or failure of HTTP login requests. - telnet Reports on the success or failure of Telnet login requests. - fail string Specifies a message string to display a login attempt fails. - login string Specifies a message string to display when a login attempt - success string Specifies a message string to display when a login attempt is successful set auth banner ftp fail "FTP login attempt failed"
+- ftp-Reports on the success or failure of FTP login requests. - http-Reports on the success or failure of HTTP login requests. - telnet-Reports on the success or failure of Telnet login requests. - fail string-Specifies a message string to display a login attempt fails. - login string-Specifies a message string to display when a login attempt - success string-Specifies a message string to display when a login attempt is successful.